The participating countries are:

 Commercial films are not eligible but video art is.
 Films which are shown in / produced for a museum / art gallery context are eligible.
 If however the film targets the commercial and art house film industry and audiences, it’s not eligible.
 In that case please check opportunities under the Creative Europe Media programme.

-It should be a cross-border mobility, not a mobility within the country of residence of the applicant.
+It should be a cross-border mobility, it can’t a mobility within the country of residence of the applicant.

 This specific pilot programme only runs in 2019.
-The departure date must be on or after 15 June 2019; the return date on or before 31 December 2019.
-The total length of the mobility must be between 15 and 85 consecutive days (including travel days).
+The departure date of the second Call must be on or after 25 July 2019; the return date on or before 31 December 2019.
+The total length of the mobility must be between 15 and 85 days (including travel days).

 To apply, you should organise a project with a host institution or partner in another Creative Europe country (or in several other countries).
 You’re free to choose who this partner is as long as it’s a professional person / institution.